Chapter 8 Using GitHub in a workflow

 Also choose the “Add a README file” option because every project should have a README.

-For the Add .gitignore option, it would be handy to choose the R gitignore template. gitignore files are handy.
+For the Add .gitignore option, it would be handy to choose the R gitignore template.
+These gitignore files are handy.
 They are a way to tell GitHub that you don’t want a particular file tracked.
 It’s just important for us to track the important files as it is for us to declutter our project by not adding unnecessary files.

 You may want to choose a license.
 We recommend choosing something that allows others to freely use your code but with attribution like a Creative Commons license.